AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 ### CTM - Coding Theorem Method

-This is the method the paper endorses, and so I'll talk about it in more detail later on.
+This is the method the paper endorses so I'll talk about it in more detail later on.

 The idea is to enumerate all strings of a given length and run them as programs for some chosen model.
 We collect all the input-output pairs to a database.
 We then use the coding theorem to justify using this to estimate `K`.
 In particular, if we add together `2^-l(p)`, where `l(p)` is the length of `p`, for all programs `p` which output `X`, that will get us an estimate for `K(X)`.
 This is basically what the coding theorem says, hence the name of the method.